 When it is appropriate to do so, we are able to apply for SEN premium with support from outside professionals and also completing specific reports for each individual child.
 The Pre School Allocations Panel then assesses this.

 All the SENCOs from our group of nurseries meet regularly so they can support each other and share resources and ideas.

-How do we decide on appropriate support for young children with SEND?
+How we decide on appropriate support for young children with SEND?

-Holly Corner has one setting SENCO who is responsible alongside the nursery manager and the child’s keyperson for ensuring that the various SEN strategies are implemented, working in partnership with the child’s parents.
+The nursery SENCO is responsible, alongside the nursery manager and the child’s keyperson for ensuring that the various SEN strategies are implemented, working in partnership with the child’s parents.
 Through observing the children in our care, liasing with specialist agencies and parents, we will provide and implement the appropriate support for each individual child with SEND.
 We work in partnership with the local childrens centre and other settings to ensure we are meeting the children’s needs effectively.

 All children within the setting regularly have their progress tracked to ensure we become aware of any SEND.
 We will always liaise with our Area SENCo who regularly advises on strategies and techniques to use for children with SEND.

 How are parents involved at Holly Corner Kindergarten?
 How can I be involved?